CruzyCruz/FoodieByNature/README.md

 * **Configure database**

-This configuration is for a MySQL databe but conigure it to match your needs.
+This configuration is for a MySQL databe but configure it to match your needs.
 See [here](http://symfony.com/doc/current/doctrine.html#configuring-the-database) for official documentation.

 ```yml
 parameters: